DaveOps83/terraform-poc/README.md

 ` ./wrapper.sh [Terraform command] [Terraform configuration] [Environment]`

-This script should always be run the root of the repository so that you can pass a Terraform configuration directory as a parameter.
+This script should always be run the root of the repository so that you can pass Terraform configuration directories as the second parameter.

 For example if you wanted to apply the changes you have made within the dcproxy configuration to the AWS dev environment you would execute the following command:

 ` ./wrapper.sh apply dcproxy dev`

-####Supported Terraform commands
+####Terraform commands supported by wrapper.sh

 **apply**